Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 Once you have prepared the compost, you can store it and add it to your money tree once every six or eight weeks.
 Don’t forget to check how your plant is responding to it.

-- Add material such as dried leaves or bark to the coffee grounds to ensure it doesn’t become too acidic.
+- Add dried leaves or bark to the coffee grounds to ensure it doesn’t become too acidic.

 - The compost should be light and dry.

-- You should not be composting too often as that can have adverse effects on your plant’s health.
+- You should not compost too often as that can adversely affect your plant’s health.

 - If you are repotting the money tree, adding compost to the soil will work well for it.